wang-yongpan/SALT4Decompile/README.md

 # SALT4Decompile
-The code and dataset of SALT4Decompile, the paper title is "SALT4Decompile: Inferring Source-level Abstract Logic Tree for LLM-Based Binary Decompilation."
+The code and dataset of SALT4Decompile, the paper title is "SALT4Decompile: Inferring Source-aligned Abstract Loop Tree for LLM-Based Binary Decompilation."

 # Requirements